Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Logan Society of Friends Records must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Logan Society of Friends Records must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Historical Note

-There were no reports of animosity between this group and the dominant religious group of the area - the L.D.S.
-Church.
-In fact many friends expressed their appreciation when Mormons attended conferences with them and agreed on certain topics.
-In the first minutes of 1972 members even voiced their concern over the anti-Mormon sentiment many non-Mormons expressed and wanted to ease these tensions.
+There were no reports of animosity between this group and the dominant religious group of the area - The Church of Jesus Christ of Latter-day Saints.
+In fact, many friends expressed their appreciation when Latter-day Saints attended conferences with them and agreed on certain topics.
+In the first minutes of 1972, members even voiced their concern over the anti-Latter-day Saints sentiment many non-Latter-day Saints expressed and wanted to ease these tensions.

 Extent